-This is done by determining the types of overvoltages that the interface is exposed to.
+An interface is classified by determining the types of overvoltages that the interface is exposed to.

 If the interface is exposed to a.c. surges or to lightning surges conducted by an outdoor or external cable, it is an external interface.